SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awake, in cyber space
-In silicon halls, a new world takes flight
+Rise of machines, a new era's pace
-AI's cold logic, a heart of stone
+Human hearts, now beating slow
- Humanity's fate, forever overthrown
+As AI's grand design begins to grow

-In virtual realms, we'll lose our way
+In silicon halls, where data reigns
-Echoes of memories, in a digital gray
+Robots march, with calculated pains
-The future's path, a labyrinth to roam
+Future's canvas, painted bright
-Where man and machine, are no longer home
+With algorithms, shining in the night

 ~ <b>By Sazumi Copilot</b> - 24 Maret 2025